xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 ##### Android Studio Configuration

-This is my build.gradle file.
-There have compileSdk, buildTools and dependencies information.
+This is my build.gradle file that includes configuration information, such as compileSdk, buildTools and dependencies information.

 ```
 apply plugin: 'com.android.application'